Forrest Molinari: Wrestling career

-In January 2022, she won the silver medal in the women's 65 kg event at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia.
+In January 2022, Molinari won the silver medal in the women's 65 kg event at the Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia.
 In February 2022, she won the gold medal in the women's 65 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
-She won the gold medal in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
+Molinari won the gold medal in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.

-She won one of the bronze medals in the women's 68 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
+Molinari won one of the bronze medals in the women's 68 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
 She won the gold medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.
+A few months later, Molinari also won the gold medal in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.

+Molinari won the gold medal in the women's 68 kg event at the 2023 Pan American Games held in Santiago, Chile.
+She defeated Soleymi Caraballo of Venezuela in her gold medal match.

+She won the silver medal in her event at the 2024 Grand Prix Zagreb Open held in Zagreb, Croatia.

+She attended 2024 United States Olympic Trials where she advanced to the finals, but lost both matches to Amit Elor who would eventually win gold in the 2024 Summer Olympics.

 Achievements

+Mixed martial arts career

+After losing the finals of the olympic trials, Molinari decided to pursue a career in mixed martial arts and joined The MMA Lab.

+She made her professional debut in the sport against Brigid Chase at Borroka 1 on November 22, 2024, winning the bout via unanimous decision.